rschristopher/rschristopher.github.io/src/criticisms/cantillon.md

 However, unlike gold, Bitcoin
  can be transferred anywhere
  on earth with relative ease.
-The now wealthy local economy
+The inflated local economy
  may even attract foreign
  investors -- further
  exacerbating the price inflation.

-Every local market would be vulnerable to thexe Cantillon bubbles, and worse, those most susceptible to
+Every local market would be vulnerable to these Cantillon bubbles, and worse, those most susceptible to
  "paper Bitcoin"